amyconroy/play/README.md

 <b> SERVER : C </b>

 Our server has currently been set up by following a tutorial to set up express.

-// POSSIBLY AIM to reach a B by Wednesday submission : have to deal with port numbs / URL validation / content negotiation for old browsers / redirections to browsers/ UTF-8
+// BY WEDNESDAY to reach a B by Wednesday submission : have to deal with port numbs / URL validation / content negotiation for old browsers / redirections to browsers/ UTF-8

 <b> DATABASE : C </b>